yassineibr/nixvim/README.md

-# Nixvim template
+# Nixvim

-This template gives you a good starting point for configuring nixvim standalone.
+This is the configuration of neovim (NixVim) that I am running.
+It is based on [this template](https://github.com/nix-community/nixvim/tree/main/templates/simple)

 ## Configuring